Chai Wan Kok

 Chai Wan Kok (柴灣角) is an area in Tsuen Wan, Hong Kong.
 It is located at the west end of Tsuen Wan Town.
 While its southeast is industrial area, its hilly northeast and coastal southwest are residential.
 It is on the main access between Tuen Mun and Tsuen Wan.

-According to the book Hong Kong monuments (香港文物), published in 1991 by Hong Kong regional council, there were antiques traced back to around five thousand years, there were also antiques traced back to Western Han dynasty and Eastern Han dynasty.
+According to the book Hong Kong monuments (香港文物), published in 1991 by the Hong Kong regional council, there were antiques traced back to around five thousand years, there were also antiques traced back to the Western Han dynasty and Eastern Han dynasty.

 Industry

 Between southeast seafront and Castle Peak Road are the industrial area, the major textile factories had chosen the area for their business.
 As the economy of Hong Kong shifting to tertiary industry, some factory building are transformed into offices.
 The headquarters of I-CABLE, a major cable TV and internet service provider in Hong Kong, is sited in the area.

 Due to the industries along the waterfront, there is a high amount of copper pollution among the species living in the region.